HEADINGTON, OXFORD

 Headington Cemetery, Dunstan Road

-The original records of all burials that have taken place in this cemetery from 1885 to 1946 have been deposited at the ORO.
-If you want to locate the position or a grave, or are unable to visit the ORO, note that Headington cemetery has no office on site.
+The original records of all burials that have taken place in this cemetery from 1885 to 1946 have been deposited at the Oxfordshire History Centre.
+If you want to locate the position or a grave, or are unable to visit the Oxfordshire History Centre, note that Headington cemetery has no office on site.
 Its records from 1885 to the present day are kept in the general cemetery office at Wolvercote Cemetery, which will accept E-mail enquiries.

 Oxford Crematorium